 The responsibilities of Title IX Officials are described in more detail at utc.edu/sexual-misconduct/.
 The Title IX Coordinator is available to meet with any student, employee, or third party to answer questions about this Policy.
-Inquiries or complaints concerning Title IX also may be referred to the United States Department of Education, Office for Civil Rights, 61 Forsyth Street, S.W., Suite 19T10, Atlanta, GA 30303-8927, (404) 974-9406 (phone), (404) 974-9471 (fax), OCR.Atlanta@ed.gov.
+Inquiries or complaints concerning Title IX also may be referred to the United States Department of Education, Office for Civil Rights, Atlanta Office, 61 Forsyth Street, S.W., Suite 19T10, Atlanta, GA 30303-8927, Phone: (404) 974-9406, Fax: (404) 974-9471, Email: occ.atlanta@ed.gov.